 Let’s talk safety:

 Mockingbird ensures that their safety features are up to par with the stroller big-wigs.
 They follow the highest governmental regulations set by the Consumer Product Safety Commission (CPSC) and ASTM International, most recently the ASTM F833-15 standard.
-In addition, they have the Juvenile Product Manufacturers Association (JPMA) check their products and submit all of their fabrics and materials for testing of harmful substances such as lead, phthalates, mercury, and cadmium.
+Additionally, the Juvenile Product Manufacturers Association (JPMA) checks their products, fabrics and materials for harmful substances such as lead, phthalates, mercury, and cadmium.
 All of this means that they stress safety to the highest precedence.

 What you should know about the basics: